ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 drwx------.
 2 999 rkt-admin     4096 Aug  3 13:54 unified_views
 ```

-Sucess :-) Though this wasn't a complicated exercise, using Kontena to deploy the ATTX SB stack in a mixed Digital Ocean and Vagrant environment is quite easy (at least compared with Docker Swarm).
+Success :-) Though this wasn't a complicated exercise, using Kontena to deploy the ATTX SB stack in a mixed Digital Ocean and Vagrant environment is quite easy (at least compared to setting up similar environement using Docker Swarm).

 ### Deploying Kontena on CSC Open Stack (cPouta)

+Work in progress.

 #### Kontena Master
 #### Kontena grid and nodes
 #### Kontena volumes